 Pieris Pharmaceuticals, Inc. was founded in May 2013, and acquired 100% interest in Pieris Pharmaceuticals GmbH (formerly Pieris AG, a German company that was founded in 2001) in December 2014.
-Pieris Pharmaceuticals, Inc. and its wholly-owned subsidiaries, hereinafter collectively Pieris, or the Company, is a clinical-stage biopharmaceutical company that discovers and develops Anticalin®-based drugs to target validated disease pathways in unique and transformative ways.
+Pieris Pharmaceuticals, Inc. and its wholly-owned subsidiaries, hereinafter collectively Pieris, or the Company, has historically been a clinical-stage biopharmaceutical company that discovers and develops Anticalin®-based drugs to target validated disease pathways in unique and transformative ways.
 Pieris' corporate headquarters is located in Boston, Massachusetts and its research facility is located in Hallbergmoos, Germany.

-Pieris' clinical pipeline includes an inhaled IL- $4R\alpha$ antagonist Anticalin protein to treat moderate-to-severe asthma, which is being advanced by AstraZeneca, an inhaled Anticalin protein targeting connective tissue growth factor to treat idiopathic pulmonary fibrosis and an immuno-oncology, or IO, bispecific targeting 4-1BB and PD-L1, which is being advanced in partnership with Servier, and an IO bispecific targeting 4-1BB and CD228, which is being advanced by Seagen.

-The Company's core Anticalin technology and platform was developed in Germany, and the Company has partnership arrangements with several major multi-national pharmaceutical companies.
+Pieris' clinical pipeline includes an inhaled Anticalin protein targeting connective tissue growth factor to treat idiopathic pulmonary fibrosis, an immunooncology, or IO, bispecific targeting 4-1BB and PD-L1, which is being advanced by Servier, and an IO bispecific targeting 4-1BB and CD228, which is being advanced by Seagen.
+The Company's core Anticalin technology and platform were developed in Germany, and the Company has partnership arrangements with several major multi-national pharmaceutical companies.

-The Company is subject to risks common to companies in the biotechnology industry, including but not limited to, the need for additional capital, risks of failure of preclinical studies and clinical trials, the need to obtain marketing approval and reimbursement for any drug product candidate that it may identify and develop, the need to successfully commercialize and gain market acceptance of its product candidates, dependence on key personnel, protection of proprietary technology, compliance with government regulations, development of technological innovations by competitors, reliance on third-party manufacturers and the ability to transition from pilot-scale production to large-scale manufacturing of products.
+The Company has historically been subject to risks common to companies in the biotechnology industry, including but not limited to, the need for additional capital, risks of failure of preclinical studies and clinical trials, the need to obtain marketing approval and reimbursement for any drug product candidate that it may identify and develop, the need to successfully commercialize and gain market acceptance of its product candidates, dependence on key personnel, protection of proprietary technology, compliance with government regulations, development of technological innovations by competitors, and reliance on third-party manufacturers, suppliers, and service providers.
+The Company has historically devoted substantially all of its financial resources and efforts to research and development and general and administrative expenses to support such research and development.
+Going forward and as explained in more detail below, the Company plans to devote substantial time and resources into exploring strategic transactions that the Company's board of directors believes would maximize shareholder value.